-With the average rep juggling 80-100 physicians in one territory, multiple communication channels and a pharma market that’s changing every day, it’s not surprising that CRM suggestions have emerged as one of the most impressive tools in today’s pharma marketing arsenal.
+With the average rep juggling 80-100 physicians in one territory, multiple communication channels and a pharma market that’s changing every day, it’s not surprising that CRM suggestions and insights have emerged as one of the most impressive tools in today’s pharma marketing arsenal.
 Just a few lines of text have the power to eliminate hours of work for your reps, freeing them up from analyst tasks to focus on building relationships with HCPs—the job they were meant to do.
 In this post, we’re breaking down our CRM suggestions piece by piece, diving into the how and why behind pharma’s best new tech.

 Each section of the suggestion is numbered in green in the screenshot below.
 Look to the corresponding numbered paragraphs beneath the image for a detailed explanation of each piece.